jinhyun6/lovary/backend/README.md

 # Lovary Backend

-FastAPI backend for Lovary - Couple Diary App
+FastAPI backend for Lovary - Daily moments with your loved one

 ## Deploy Test
 Triggering GitHub Actions workflow - 2024